 In this lesson, students will explore a traditional New Orleans front line.
 They will break down front line roles and describe how they contribute to collective improvisation.
 Students will create improvised melodies in small groups on their instruments.

-- Students will be able to identify the roles of a standard New Orleans front line.
+- Identify the roles of a standard New Orleans front line.

-- Students will be able to explain why these roles help to create more cohesive group improvisation.
+- Explain why these roles help to create more cohesive group improvisation.

-- Students will be able to create improvised melodies within their respective roles.
+- Create improvised melodies within their respective roles.

 National Core Arts Standards

 Harmonizing Instruments Standard 1 Generate and conceptualize artistic ideas and work.

 Harmonizing Instruments Standard 2 Organize and develop artistic ideas and work.